Archive for the ‘Musings’ Categoryby Eric on October 4, 2012 in Musings, Photo Blog with No Comments

 Old Car and an Old Camera How Fitting

-why not try these out The other day I was running to Safeway, the neighborhood grocery store, to pick up something for the dinner menu.
+why not try these out pop over to this site The other day I was running to Safeway, the neighborhood grocery store, to pick up something for the dinner menu.
 Parked in the lot with two spaces to the right was an old Chrysler DeSoto!
 They really do not make them like they used to.
 That auto really stood out!
 I had with me in my car my Rolleiflex Twin Lens Reflex camera.
 I fgure my camera and the DeSoto were made around the same time.

 What a find!
 There was another woman who took interest in the old car and was snappin’ away with her iPhone.

 My camera still works like new, must be that German engineering!
 I really love the images I get from it.
 Check out some other work by photographers who use old technology to make photographs here on Flickr.
 Here is a specific Rollei link.
 Here is another Rollei specific group.
 Enjoy Cool things happen when you least expect them.

 The neighborhood is going through significant changes.
 There are new businesses and lots of activity.
 Woodlawn Park is full of people playing soccer and families at the playground and activities like movies in the park and Star Trek in the Park.
 It is a cool place.

 So Rocky Balboa, I had to ask him twice to be sure that in fact that was his real name.
 So now the seven of us were moving along at almost a snails pace through the mountains between San Isidro and Dominical.
 You see Rocky just had new brakes installed on his mid 80’s Toyota van.
 He was taking it nice and easy for sure.
 I really think he was sweating it out and not trusting his mechanic the pads were not quite smoking but really smelled as if they were about to catch fire any minute.
 Rocky even stopped the car to get out and check the brakes, he spat on the calibers to see if they were hot.
 After this rudimentary check we forged onward.